 Wholeo symbol - Jakob Böhme

 The diagram from Böhme's Forty Questions of the Soul is said to be a "structural representation of his metaphysical system."
 Like the Wholeo symbol, Böhme's diagram features a split circle.
-However the openings are to the left and right.
+The openings are to the left and right, as the Wholeo symbol turned on December 21, 2012.
 The book says,

 "Böhme explained that the divine eye, a circle, must be split into two and the two resulting arcs placed back to back and rotated in opposite directions."